svakam/covid-19-location/README.md

 This Web-based application utilizes SpringMVC and RESTful web services to provide a user with current information on how COVID-19 is impacting their community in the United States.

 Upon entering the website, the user will be greeted by a splash page.
-Here, the user will be provided a search box to enter their country, state, or county.
+Here, the user will be provided a search box to enter their allCountries, state, or county.
-The user will then be taken to a results page that renders information from Covid19API regarding the total number of cases of COVID-19 in their country, total number of cases in their province/state, and total number of cases in their county.
+The user will then be taken to a results page that renders information from Covid19API regarding the total number of cases of COVID-19 in their allCountries, total number of cases in their province/state, and total number of cases in their county.

 The number of cases of COVID-19 will contain numbers for confirmed cases, recovered cases, and death cases.

 NOTE: As of 03/25/2020, for JHU CSSE's _county-level_ information for the United States, there is no data available between and including 03/10/2020 and 03/22/2020.
-In addition, there are a number of redundancies in country names, associated slugs, and state/province names.
+In addition, there are a number of redundancies in allCountries names, associated slugs, and state/province names.
 This spreadsheet outlines the issues being addressed (and hopefully corrected for)
 imminently: https://docs.google.com/spreadsheets/d/19x2CUBdHPlxBKUtfgJU2LzVXR_piVtvlo8lgi_DictI/edit?usp=sharing

 ## Run the app